dominikamar/dominikamar/README.md

 My name is Dominika Marczyńska.
 I am a self motivated front-end developer with a big passion for learning new skills and technologies.

 I am an ambitious, goal-oriented person that loves new challenges and always tries to think outside the box.
-My main qualities are great problem-solving skills, good work organisation, attention to details and ability to collaborate work with a client.
+My main qualities are great problem-solving skills, good work organisation, attention to details, ability to collaborate and work with a client.
 All of these assets have helped me a lot during creating web applications, which is my biggest passion.
 My Tech Stack is: HTML5, CSS3, JavaScript, React.js, SASS, Bootstrap, Gulp, Git, Node-js, MySQL.
 I also have wide knowledge of SEO as well as basic UX and UI design standards.

 <!--